NF1198/nano33ble-tilt-compensated-compass/README.md

 calibration.
 You will need to generate a calibration for your device and update the calibration constants defined in [compass-support.h](src/compass-support.h).

-The algorithm implmented in this project requires accelerometer and magnetometer readings to be nomalized to a sphere of radius 1.
+The algorithm implemented in this project requires accelerometer and magnetometer readings to be nomalized to a sphere of radius 1.
 The can be accomplished using the included calibration tool in the support project, or by using any other method of [fitting a sphere](https://jekel.me/2015/Least-Squares-Sphere-Fit/).